arbitraryexecution/forta-aave-suite/treasury-fees-monitor/README.md

 <!-- -->
 - AE-AAVE-TREASURY-FEES
-  - Emitted when a FlashLoan event has a 'premium' value greater than the configured threshold.
+  - Emitted when a FlashLoan event has a `premium` value greater than either the configured low threshold or the computed statistical high threshold
-  - Type is set to Suspicious
+  - Type is configurable
-  - Severity is set to High
+  - Severity is configurable

 ## Test Data

 To run all the tests for this bot, use the following command: `npm run test`

-Additionally, the following transaction hash will trigger 3 separate alerts:
+Additionally, the following transaction hash will trigger 3 high threshold alerts:

 ```
 0xcd314668aaa9bbfebaf1a0bd2b6553d01dd58899c508d4729fa7311dc5d33ad7